Perfect Your Pilot Application

 Who’s it for?

 Our mission in this 2.0 hour training service is to make sure that your pilot Covering Letter stands out from the crowd.
-We will train you in our proven techniques to ensure that your Covering Letter is company specific and shows your chosen Airline why you are the perfect fit for their operation!
+We’ll train you in our tried-and-tested techniques to make your covering letter company-specific and show your chosen airline or flight school why you’d be a great fit for their operation.

 What’s included?